Part of the Great Teaching Toolkit

 Over the first six weeks of this course, you’ll explore the evidence on effective structuring, learning about both the selection and the sequencing of appropriate, desirably difficult tasks which support all learners to build on their current knowledge and skill.
 You’ll think about how tasks you select and use can promote deep – rather than just surface-level – thinking, building towards abstraction and generalisation, as well as the connectedness and flexibility of ideas (rather than just reproduction of facts or procedures).

-In the final two weeks, once you’ve thought hard about the theories and techniques of effective structuring, you’ll move on to practise the act of selecting and adapting one or two structuring strategies for use in the classroom, based on your growing knowledge.
+In the final two weeks, once you have thought hard about the principles underpinning effective structuring, you’ll move on to practise the act of selecting and adapting strategies for use in the classroom, based on your growing knowledge.